jyutzler/Bridge-Systems/system.md

 5NT
    * 6 of the trump suit = fewer than two top trump honors (A, K, or Q).
    * 7 of the trump suit = two of the three top trump honors.
+# Defensive Bidding
+## Overcalls
+Overcalls show 8–16 points (double and bid the long suit with a stronger hand).
+A reopening bid means much the same as a direct seat bid, though it can be lighter at the minimum end.
+Versus an opening preempt, an overcall in a suit is natural.

+The only forcing response is a cuebid of opener’s suit, asking the overcaller about the quality of his overcall:

+(1♦) — 1♠ — (Pass) — 2♦
+   * (Pass) — 2♠ = minimum overcall.
+   * (Pass) — other = extra strength (11 or 12 points minimum).

+Jump overcalls are preemptive, showing the same value as an opening bid at the same level:

+(1♦)
+   * 2♠ = a hand that would open a weak two-bid in spades.
+   * 3♣ = a hand that would open 3♣.

+A cuebid overcall when the opponents have bid two suits is natural in either suit.

+## NT Overcalls
+### Direct
+A 1NT overcall shows 15–18 points and a balanced hand (preferably a stopper in opener’s suit).
+No conventional responses are used to the 1NT overcall except 2♣, which is Stayman.

+To show a stronger hand, double then bid 1NT to show 19-21 points.

+### Reopening
+A reopening 1NT after an opponent has opened shows 10–14 points.
+This is a wide range, but there will not usually be a game on for you.

+To show a stronger hand, double then bid 1NT to show 15-18 points or jump to 2NT to show 19-21.

+### Vs. Preempts
+Versus an opening preempt, an overcall in notrump is natural.
+## Unusual 2NT
+A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
+## Michaels Cuebid
+A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).
+If the opening is in a minor suit, the cuebid shows the majors; if the opening is in a major, the cuebid shows the other major and an unspecified minor.

+(1♦) — 2♦ = at least 5–5 in the majors, 8 points or more.

+(1♠) — 2♠ = at least 5–5 in hearts and a minor; 10 points or more.7

+Responder can bid 2NT over a major suit cuebid to ask for partner’s minor.

+(1♥) — 2♥ — (Pass) — 2NT (asks for the minor).
+   * 3♣ = club suit.
+   * 3♦ = diamond suit.
+## Doubles
+A double is for takeout over an opening partscore bid (4♦ or lower); penalty over opening game bids (4♥ or higher).

+A below-game jump response to a takeout double is invitational.
+To force, responder cuebids opener’s suit.